Ex-Trump aide Hicks denies involvement in hush money talks: lawyer

 That evening, Hicks initiated what would become a four-minute, three-way call with Trump and Cohen, according to the document.

-Cohen would have two further phone calls that evening with Hicks amid a flurry of calls with executives from American Media Inc, which publishes the National Enquirer and which helped bury bad press for Trump by buying the rights to unflattering stories.
+Cohen would have two further phone calls that evening with Hicks amid a flurry of calls with executives from American Media Inc, which publishes the National Enquirer and helped bury bad press for Trump by buying the rights to unflattering stories.

 Before Oct.
 8, Cohen had not spoken on the phone with Hicks for “at least” several weeks, the document said.

-Cohen and Hicks spoke again for three minutes late on Oct.
+It said Cohen and Hicks spoke again for three minutes late on Oct.
 28, the day after Cohen had made the $130,000 payment to Daniels’ lawyer and as the final paperwork for the deal was being drawn up.

 Cohen also spoke with Hicks and Keith Davidson, the lawyer for Daniels, multiple times on Nov.
 4 after Trump’s circle learned the Wall Street Journal was about to publish an article saying the National Enquirer had “shielded” Trump from allegations by former Playboy model Karen McDougal that she and Trump had had an affair.
 Trump has denied having an affair with McDougal.

-Cohen had at least two more calls that evening with Hicks before the Journal story was published online.
+Cohen had at least two more calls that evening with Hicks before the Journal story was published online, the FBI document said.
 The next morning, Cohen sent a text message to Hicks saying he felt the Journal story was getting “little to no traction.”

 “Same,” Hicks texted back.
 “Keep praying!!
 It’s working!”